Explorers Found a Sunken World War I Submarine With 23 Bodies Inside

 Damage to the front of the U-boat suggests that it struck a mine with its upper deck, according to the AP.
 Other than the mangled front, the only other damage to the ship that researchers found was two destroyed torpedo tubes.

-The 88-foot U-boat has collected a lining of barnacles and seaweed over the years, as well as fishing gear and nets, video obtained by the AP shows.
+The 88-foot-long U-boat has collected a lining of barnacles and seaweed over the years, as well as fishing gear and nets, video obtained by the AP shows.

 The exact location of the sub's discovery remains unknown as Decaluwe declined to comment until the site has been protected.
 For now, he has reached out to German officials so they can figure out what to do with the human remains, according to the AP.